geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 ### North arrow

-In the maps created so far, we have defined the *aesthetics* of the map in the foundation function `ggplot`.
+In the maps created so far, we have defined the *aesthetics* of the map in the foundation function ggplot.
 The result of this is that all subsequent layers are expected to have the same variables and essentially contain data with the same dimensions as original dataset.
 But what if we want to add a new layer from a completely different